 Reports showing grades and approaches to learning in each subject are issued to parents four times a year (October, December, March and June).
 Students also reflect on their participation and experiences in co-curricular activities, outdoor pursuits and community & service.

 Any school wishing to offer the Middle Years Programme and attain IB World School status must first go through the authorization process.
 The requirements for authorization are the same for all schools.
 The process is designed to ensure schools are well prepared to implement the programme successfully.
-ISM was successfully authorized in 2007, and received successful evaluations from the IB in 2011 and 2016.
+UWC East Africa was successfully authorized in 2007, and received successful evaluations from the IB in 2011 and 2016.